hujhax/austin-improv-wiki/Rise & Shine.md

 {{Infobox Troupe
 |Name	=		Rise & Shine
 |Cast	=	{{Unbulleted list|[[Jon Bolden]]|[[Curtis Luciani]]|[[Valerie Ward]]}}
+|Picture= Rise_shine.jpg

 |Years	=		2009-2010
 }}

 *Rise & Shine* was an improvised morning talk show parody of "Regis & Kelli" and regional/local morning talk shows.
+Each episode took place in real time as if it were being recorded (a monoscene).
+The cast played the same characters every time & invited a guest player to improvise a fictional celebrity.

+## Cast & Roles
+*[[Valerie Ward]] as Lorelei Reiser, one of the host.
+*[[Curtis Luciani]] as Elmo Shein, one of the host.
+*[[Jon Bolden]] as J. Robert Sturrier, their producer.

 ## History
 *Rise & Shine* started in January, 2009 and stopped performing sometime in late 2010.

+The first performance was a [[Cagematch]] show and happened on Saturday, March 7th, 2009 at [[ColdTowne Theater]].
+It featured [[John Ratliff]] as the guest celebrity.